-Compliance aspects, such as access to culturally sensitive material and knowledge, should be covered in Section 3h, "Ethical or Regulatory Obligations".
+Compliance aspects, such as access to culturally sensitive material and knowledge, should be covered in Section 3i, "Ethical or Regulatory Obligations".

-Aspects of Vision Mātauranga relating to relevant experience can be included in the "Roles and Resources" section (3g) and can also be incorporated into sections 3a-3c.
+Aspects of Vision Mātauranga relating to relevant experience can be included in the "Roles and Resources" section (3h) and can also be incorporated into sections 3a-3c.

-It is also essential that any costs associated with Vision Mātauranga capability development and engagement are accounted for in the budget (sections 6 and 7), as stated earlier in this document in the Vision Mātauranga guidelines:
+It is also essential that any costs associated with Vision Mātauranga capability development and engagement are accounted for in the budget (sections 6 and 7):